Quantra/cookiecutter-django-opalstack/README.md

 - Configure `uwsgi.ini`
 - Create cronjob to run and persist memcached if memcached is the default cache.
 - Restart wsgi server.
-- Optionally configure database backups.
+- Optionally configure daily database backups.

 If the script runs successfully and your settings are configured correctly you should be good to go =]